rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 the configuration stuff that was set when the server was compiled.

 What we're looking for shows up near the start of the output.
-Find a couple lines that look like:
+Find a couple lines that look similar to the following:

     Default options are read from the following files in the given order:
-    /etc/my.cnf /etc/mysql/my.cnf /usr/etc/my.cnf ~/.my.cnf
+    /etc/mysql/my.cnf /etc/my.cnf ~/.my.cnf

 And there we are.
 The server works down that list until it finds a configuration file.

 ### my.cnf

-With the location in hand, open the my.cnf file and have a look inside.
+With the location in hand, open the **my.cnf** file and have a look inside.

     /etc/my.cnf

-Any lines starting with "#" are comments, and they mostly document what the different settings are for.
+Any lines starting with `#` are comments, and they mostly document what the different settings are for.
 They're good to read through.
 You'll find details like the location of log files and where the database files are kept.